p-pavel/com.perikov.cql/articles/GeneralApproachToScalaSpecification.md

 the possibilities for providing specs not for traditional "mathematical" things but for business software design patterns.

-At that time, I had some general ideas but nothing concrete came out of it.
+At that time I just played with the idea (reinventing tagless-final in the process :)) and didn't have any practical use for it, on of the reasons Agda being a bit esoteric beast.

-Over the years, as I continued working and with the emergence of Scala as a general-purpose language that is expressive enough to be used as a specification language, I became increasingly obsessed with the idea.
+Over the years, as I continued working in software development and with the emergence of Scala as a general-purpose language that is expressive enough to be used as a specification language, I became increasingly obsessed with the idea.

-When looking at what happens in business software projects, such as reinventing the wheel repeatedly, lack of documentation, lack of knowledge sharing, and absence of formal specifications, I believe that using Scala as a specification language can potentially provide significant benefits.
+When looking at what happens in "business software" projects, such as reinventing the wheel repeatedly, oftenl lack of supported documentation, lack of knowledge sharing, and absence of formal specifications, I believe that using Scala as a specification, documentation and implementation language can potentially provide significant benefits.

 Here are some quick philosophical notes on the topic, which I plan to expand upon.

 ## Grammar-like specification

-People keep telling me that Scala is too complex and that a simple BNF will be enough, or even better, natural language (brrr).
+People keep telling me that Scala is too complex and that a simple BNF will be enough.

+Or that natural language is the best for specs (everyone can understand it, right?).

 Or that specifications are of no use at all.

-Let's see how complex it is to specify something in Scala.
+Let's see how complex it is to specify something in Scala compared to BNF that is often mentioned.

 Please recall that BNF is essentially a notation for context-free grammars.